 This particular section of A&P II is presented in a semi-accelerated format with largely intact and unabridged course content.
-The exception will be the Urinary system which we will approach in an overview format through laboratory study.
-This course is accelerated as the content covered in a typical 16-week semester will now be covered in 12 weeks.
+The exception will be the urinary system, which we will approach in an overview format through laboratory study.
+This course is accelerated, as the content that would typically be covered in a 16-week semester will now be condensed into 12 weeks.